CodePathAndroidUcMerced/CatMapAndroid/README.md

 **Required Must-have Stories**

-* User logs in to acces their acount.
-New user can sign up.
+* User logs in to access their account.
+New user can create an account.
-*  User can Search a class location, Display the location on a map or layer with Makers or point.
+*  User can search for a course, have the location displayed on a map with a marker.
-* User profile page with saved classes.
+* User has profile page with saved classes.
-* View all classes by semester, mejor and more.
+* View all classes by semester, major and more.

 **Optional Nice-to-have Stories**

-* Forget Password
+* Forget Password (password reset)
-* Detail on location as floor number, class location in the building
+* Details of location such as floor number, class location within the building
+* Highlight building entrances